Bunny Drill#

 Insertion Info#

 An insertion plane is defined just below the bunny drill.
 The insertion plane is a useful mechanism to insert particles in a simulation in which the available volume is limited for rectangular box insertion.
-To ensure a more rapid insertion, we also give an initial velocity to the particles.
-We set insertion maximum offset = 0 so that the particles inserted are all exactly on the insertion plane.
+To ensure a more rapid insertion, we also give an initial downward velocity to the particles.
+We set insertion maximum offset = 0 so that the particles are inserted at the center of each cells being cut by the insertion plane.

 subsection insertion info